HuangSJ-TY/openEuler-portal/app/en/community/contribution/detail.md

 - Code download and branching

-  To submit code, you also need to know how to download code from Gitee and merge code through pull request (PRs).
-The openEuler community hosts code on Gitee.
-For details, see [Gitee Workflow](https://gitee.com/openeuler/community/blob/master/en/contributors/Gitee-workflow.md).
-Gitee provides similar experience to GitHub.
+  To submit code, you also need to know how to download code from AtomGit and merge code through pull request (PRs).
+The openEuler community hosts code on AtomGit.
+For details, see [AtomGit Workflow](https://atomgit.com/openeuler/community/blob/master/en/contributors/Gitee-workflow.md).
+AtomGit provides similar experience to GitHub.
 If you have used GitHub before, you can have a quick look at or even skip this chapter.

 - Build modification and local verification

-  After modifying code on a local branch, you can perform building and verification locally by referring to [Software Package Building](https://gitee.com/openeuler/community/blob/master/en/contributors/package-install.md).
+  After modifying code on a local branch, you can perform building and verification locally by referring to [Software Package Building](https://atomgit.com/openeuler/community/blob/master/en/contributors/package-install.md).

 - PR submission

   When you submit a PR, you are starting to contribute code to the community.
-The [_Pull Request Submission Guide_](https://gitee.com/openeuler/community/blob/master/en/contributors/pull-request.md) will familiarize you with PR submission requirements.
+The [_Pull Request Submission Guide_](https://atomgit.com/openeuler/community/blob/master/en/contributors/pull-request.md) will familiarize you with PR submission requirements.
 To increase the chances of your PR being accepted, you should:

   1. Comply with any coding conventions of the SIG.